schauhan/portfolio-starter-academic/content/post/weak-states-and-privilege-violence/index.md

   focal_point: Smart
   preview_only: false
 ---
+## Introduction

+A few months ago I read Savage Order by Rachel Kleinfeld.
+The book tries to answer the questions: why are some nations more violent than others, how did they get there, and what can we do to reduce violence.
+Ms Kleinfeld presents multiple case studies from across the world - Colombia, Italy, Georgia, India - how these countries found themselves in violent conflicts and how they came out of it.
+The following blog is a part of series where I talk about certain concepts from this book and others, with some insights from the Indian subcontinent.

 ## The Concept Of A Weak State

 A weak state is a country which is unable to provide security and essential services to its citizens.
 Here I am more concerned with the security aspect.
 Weak states are characterized by government institutions - executive, military, judiciary, police - that have become progressively weak, and can no longer function correctly.
 States often become weak due to internal conflicts, war, or corruption by the ruling class.
 A weak state cannot guarantee the safety of its citizens - it lacks strong military and police capabilities to protects itself or its citizens.